Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Accuracy of the prediction of benchmark properties

-Fig. \ref{fig:qfactor} shows a the correlation between RMSE and the accuracy of the physical property predictions.
-An overall trend is that a smaller RMSE correlates to lower $Q$, which holds when the energy (force) RMSE is larger than 5 meV/atom (0.05 eV/Å) except for NNP. $Q$ reaches a limit with a further decrease of the energy (force) RMSE.
-The results indicate RMSE limitation after which the RMSE cannot be used as the index for the accuracy of the physical predictions.
-For example, $Q$ predicted by PACE-FS is scattered when RMSE is smaller than 8 meV/atom.
-Moreover, PACE-L and MTP exhibit a linear relation between RMSE and $Q$, especially for energy RMSE (Fig. \ref{fig:qfactor}a).
-Non-linear models, such as NNP and PACE-FS, predict $Q<5\%$ for RMSE 8-10 meV/atom, indicating that non-linear models with large RMSE can still predict accurate physical properties.
+Fig. \ref{fig:qfactor}b shows the correlation between the test energy RMSE and the accuracy of the physical property predictions (see Fig. S7 of the \textit{Supplementary Material S2.2} for the force RMSE counterpart).
+The overall trend is that a smaller RMSE correlates to lower $Q$, which holds when the energy RMSE is larger than 5 meV/atom. $Q$ is not significantly improved with a further reduction of the energy RMSE, therefore confirming the observation that low RMSE alone cannot be used as an indicator for highly accurate physical property predictions.
+For example, there is no apparent relationship between $Q$ and RMSE in the case of PACE-FS, when RMSE is smaller than 8 meV/atom.
+Non-linear models, such as NNP and PACE-FS, predict $Q<5\%$ for RMSE 8-10 meV/atom, indicating that non-linear models with significant RMSE can still predict physical properties accurately.

-Finally, to supplement Fig. \ref{fig:pareto_front}, $Q$ is plotted as a function of the computational speed, as shown in Fig. \ref{fig:timing_q}.
-The Pareto front is occupied by PACE-L and PACE-FS and MTP, and is slightly different from that for RMSE in Fig. \ref{fig:pareto_front}.
-This result further indicates the limitation of RMSE as the only measure of the potential quality.
-All potentials can reach an average error $Q$ of less than 3\%, and the smallest $Q$ predicted by GAP and MTP is less than 1.5\%.
-As indicated by the arrows in Fig. \ref{fig:timing_q}, the fastest PACE-FS and GAP are employed to perform large-scale MD of dislocations and cracks in the following sections.
+Moreover, $Q$ is plotted as a function of the computational speed, as shown in Fig. \ref{fig:qfactor}c.
+The Pareto front is occupied by PACE-L, PACE-FS and MTP, and is slightly different from the Pareto front based on RMSE in Fig. \ref{fig:pareto_front}b.
+This result further indicates the limitation of using RMSE as the only measure of the ML-IAP quality.
+All potentials can reach an average error $Q$ lower than 3\%, and the smallest $Q$, which is predicted by GAP and MTP, is less than 1.5\%.
+Since PACE-FS and GAP occupy the Pareto front (Fig. \ref{fig:pareto_front}b and Fig. \ref{fig:qfactor}c) as the most efficient and accurate ML-IAPs respectively, they are selected to perform further validation based on benchmark MD simulations of extended defects, i.e., dislocations and cracks.
+Additionally, since the per-atom model uncertainty quantification is implemented in both GAP and PACE frameworks, this will be used in order to benchmark the ML-IAP performance for the prediction of extended defects.
+As highlighted by the arrows in Fig. \ref{fig:pareto_front}c, GAP ($l_{\rm max}=8, \ n_{\rm max}=8$) and PACE-FS ($B=400,\ \kappa=0.08$) with the lowest $Q$ are selected for further testing.
+GAP is trained on two databases (DB-I and DB-II) in order to assess the impact of the database selection on the prediction of dislocation properties and fracture mechanism.